 During these early years in practice, I trained in holistic medicine and environmental medicine, becoming a charter member of the American Holistic Medical Association (AHMA) and obtaining board certification in environmental medicine.
 Since the beginning of my practice in 1975, I have worked with children and adults with chronic health problems which have not responded to conventional therapies.
-Our patients frequently experience significant improvements by exploring and modifying diet and nutrition, toxic load factors, allergies and sensitivities, hormones and psychological influences.
-Ongoing training and experience in these areas has been an excellent preparation in learning to help children affected by the epidemic of autistic spectrum disorders which was soon to come.
-In the late 1990′s, I was lead by several of my early autistic patients to the Autism Research Institute which has been an extraordinary source of inspiration and continuing education in the treatment of these children.
-In the past 14 years, I have evaluated and treated more than 2500 children with autism spectrum disorders from all over the world.
+My patients frequently experience significant improvements by exploring toxic load factors, allergies and sensitivities, hormones and psychological influences and modifying diet and nutrition.

-Polly M. Green LMSW
+Polly M. Green MSW

 Polly joined Dr. Green’s international work in 2008, accompanying him on international travel and assisting with new patient interviews and later, by co-creating the website, the prevention e-book and questionnaire. (links).
 Her knowledge of family systems and grounded nature are a synergistic asset to our goal of educating parents about autism prevention and early biomedical intervention and empowering to take action at home.